isomorphic-software/smartclient-docs/classes/FilterBuilder.md

 **Flags**: IR

 ---
-## Attr: FilterBuilder.fieldQueryWindowTitle
+## Attr: FilterBuilder.missingFieldPrompt

 ### Description
-The title for the window that opens when a field query is selected.
+The message to display next to fieldNames that do not exist in the available dataSource.

 ### Groups